SkyLucilfer/GSoC-2020/README.md

 During this GSoC period, my responsibility was to enhance the internationalization (i18n) support in Godot.

 My main focus was to upgrade the support of gettext PO files.
-This included making the workflow of using PO files more user-friendly, and also upgrading the translation system to capture the PO files' full capability - plurals feature, context feature, and ability to include translator comments.
+This included making the workflow of using PO files more user-friendly, and also upgrading the translation system to capture the PO files' full capability - plurals support, context support, and ability to include translator comments.

 &nbsp;